 - Add chocolate or carob for a chocolatey treat!
 Start with 2 Tbsp or carob or chocolate and go from there.

-- Use coconut milk for a coconutty / nutty blend.
-See my post on Easiest Homemade Coconut Milk
+- Add shredded coconut for a coconutty / nutty blend.

 How will you most likely use this ?
-Dip?
-Spread? or Spoon ?